Khond people: Religion

-The Khonds gave highest importance to the Earth goddess, who is held to be the creator and sustainer of the world.
+The Traditional Khond religion gave highest importance to the Earth goddess, who is held to be the creator and sustainer of the world.
 The gender of the deity changed to male and became Dharni Deota.
 His companion is Bhatbarsi Deota, the hunting god.
 To them once a year a buffalo was sacrificed.
 Before hunting they would worship the spirit of the hills and valleys they would hunt in lest they hide the animals the hunter wished to catch.

-In Khond society, a breach of accepted religious conduct by any member of their society invited the wrath of spirits in the form of lack of rain fall, soaking of streams, destruction of forest produce, and other natural calamities.
+In Traditional Khond religion, a breach of accepted religious conduct by any member of their society invited the wrath of spirits in the form of lack of rain fall, soaking of streams, destruction of forest produce, and other natural calamities.
 Hence, the customary laws, norms, taboos, and values were greatly adhered to and enforced with high to heavy punishments, depending upon the seriousness of the crimes committed.
-The practise of traditional religion has almost become extinct today.
+The practice of traditional Khond religion has practically become extinct today.